 segmentinput Data frame containing segment information.
 Requires columns with chromosome name, start position, and end position.
 The function looks for column names containing "chr", "start", and "end" to find the required information template Object.
-Either a data frame as created by objectsampletotemplate, or a unless combining segments quired when using a QDNAseq-object as template.
-Default = FALSE combinesegments
+Either a data frame as created by objectsampletotemplate, or a unless combining segments combinesegments